davidbruce/spring-boot-rest-tutorial/lesson-plan/demonstrations/3-repositories.md

 ```

 Explain that the above is all you need for basic **CRUD**` operations on the `Transaction` table.
-**CRUD** which stands for Create, Read, Update, Delete and Sprin Data repositories automatically gives
+**CRUD** which stands for Create, Read, Update, Delete and Spring Data repositories automatically give
 you methods for each.

 Now let's load some default entities into the database.
 Create a new `Configuration` package under the main package.
 Then create a new java class named `LoadDatabase` under `Configuration`.
 Annotate this new class with

 `@Configuration` as such:
 ```java